OtaNix-ry/home-server-workshop/otanix-server/00-initial/README.md

 # Setting up a libvirt VM

 Here are written instructions for installing NixOS on the VM.
-See the [slides](https://github.com/OtaNix-ry/otanix-server-2025-09-08/releases) for creating the VM with libvirt.
+See the [slides](https://github.com/OtaNix-ry/home-server-workshop/releases) for creating the VM with libvirt.

 You should have a working SSH connection to the VM.

 > If you have trouble starting the VM or connecting to it with SSH, see the [general troubleshooting in README](../../README.md#troubleshooting)

+You should have this repository cloned on your host system at this stage.

 Run all shell commands on the VM (through SSH), not on your host operating system.